Supplier Code of Conduct

 Our goal is for POOLCORP and its worldwide suppliers to be known, trusted, and respected amongst the best enterprises in the world.
-Our suppliers and their subcontractors are expected to uphold the human rights of workers, to treat them with dignity and respect as understood by the international community, and to conduct responsible business with integrity, honesty, and transparency.
+Our suppliers and their subcontractors are expected to uphold the human rights of workers, to treat them with dignity and respect, and to conduct responsible business with integrity, honesty, and transparency.
 The purpose of the Supplier Code is to provide general principles to follow to ensure that each of our suppliers acts responsibly and to promote compliance with applicable governmental law, rules, and regulations.

 Obeying the law, both in letter and in spirit, is the foundation on which POOLCORP’s ethical standards are built.
 It is each supplier’s responsibility to know the treaties, laws, and regulations adopted in their respective countries, states or provinces, and communities applicable to their business.
-All our suppliers, their respective directors, officers, managers, and supervisors must respect and obey the laws applicable where we and our suppliers operate.
+All our suppliers, their respective directors, officers, managers, and employees must respect and obey the applicable laws.

 In tandem with the POOLCORP Human Rights Policy, compliance with this Supplier Code ensures that all workers involved with the manufacturing of POOLCORP products adhere to treaties, conventions, laws and regulations prohibiting human trafficking, slavery, bonded (including debt bondage) or indentured labor, forced labor, child labor, prison labor, non-payment of minimum wages, overtime pay, rest periods and holidays, and freedom of association.
 Suppliers shall adhere to the minimum employment age limit defined by national law or regulation and comply with relevant International Labor Organization standards.